shirawein/Crossling-AMR-Eval/README.md

 (3) Folder to run XSemBleu

-(4) Code to break up one large AMR file into individual AMR files

-(5) Our human judgments of similarity with sentences
+(4) Our human judgments of similarity with sentences

 # Running XS2match with Labse